DaimyoDev/Random-Number-Generator/README.md

 # Random-Number-Generator
-A random number generator app
+A random number generator app, see Web design folder for code.